ipums/hlink/docs/_sources/installation.md.txt

 Make sure that you have each of these installed on your system before running hlink.

-- Python 3.10
+- Python 3.10 or 3.11
-- Java 8 or Java 11, used for integration with [Apache Spark](https://spark.apache.org) via the pyspark package
+- Java 8 or greater, used for integration with [Apache Spark](https://spark.apache.org) via the pyspark package

 ## Installing from PyPI